Suraj151/pdi-framework/README.md

 - **Option values are pointers into the input buffer by default.** If your `execute` may live across input arrivals (CTRL+C handler, multi-iteration), `holdOptionValue` first.
 - **`needauth()` is the only gate.** A command returning `true` only fires after a successful `login`; setting it on a "harmless" command still adds friction.
 Use it for anything mutating state.
 - **`watch` semicolon-separates options because the inner command can use commas.** When chaining your own composite commands, pick a separator that doesn't appear in payloads.
-- **`fwrite` blocks the line until ESC.** Don't run it over telnet/SSH if you also rely on the watchdog firing inside the session — it does, but the terminal is unavailable for `srvc` / `scht` until you exit.
+- **`fwrite` blocks the line until ESC.** Don't run it over telnet/SSH if you also rely on the watchdog firing inside the session — it does, but the terminal is unavailable for `srvc` / `ps` until you exit.
 - **No quoted args.** Values cannot contain `,` (or whichever separator), `=`, or spaces inside an option value.
 Escape at the producer or accept the constraint.

 ---